netdata/netdata/streaming/README.md

 Local netdata (`slave`), **without any database or alarms**, collects metrics and sends them to another netdata (`master`).

-The user can take the full functionality of the `slave` netdata at http://master.ip:19999/host/slave.hostname/.
+The `my-netdata` menu shows a list of all "databases streamed to" the master.
+Clicking one of those links allows the user to view the full dashboard of the `slave` netdata.
+The URL has the form http://master-host:master-port/host/slave-host/.

 Alarms for the `slave` are served by the `master`.

 In this mode the `slave` is just a plain data collector.
 It runs with... **5MB** of RAM (yes, you read correct), spawns all external plugins, but instead